spaceninja/eleventy-pdf/src/part-2/chapter-4.md

     <p>“As he watched it he saw it writhe along the ground.”</p>
   </figcaption>
 </figure>

-So unnerved was he at the sight that he leaned up against the wall with his hand to his throat to stifle his inclination to call out.
-His first thought was that the prostrate figure was that of some wounded or dying man, but as he watched it he saw it writhe along the ground and into the hall with the rapidity and noiselessness of a serpent.
-Once within the house the man sprang to his feet, closed the door, and revealed to the astonished farmer the fierce face and resolute expression of Jefferson Hope.

 “Good God!” gasped John Ferrier.
 “How you scared me!
 Whatever made you come in like that.”